 Wrongful death law varies from state to state.
 Though many are similar in the sense of claimants and damages permitted.
 In this article, we’ll be referring to the Florida Wrongful Death Act.

-As with any legal claim, the article of law is used to bring the claim to court where it will be heard in front of a judge.
-Lawyers will present both sides of the case to the judge, who will consider the facts and ultimately rule on whether the claim is valid or not.
-The judge will also determine the appropriate amount of damages, both economic and non-economic.
+As with any legal claim, the article of law is used to bring the claim to court where it will be heard in front of a jury.
+Lawyers will present both sides of the case to the jury, who will consider the facts and ultimately rule on whether the claim is valid or not.
+The jury will also determine the appropriate amount of damages, both economic and non-economic.

 Wrongful Death Causes